dustinian/TTL/README.md

 ###Major
 * **Target Folder**: The ability to target all the files in a folder and its sub-folders (filtered by extension).
-* **Replace All Once / Recursive**: The ability to determine whether all instances of a query string are replaced once per initial location in a file... or over and over again until they no longer occur.
 * **Debug Logs**: The ability to log transformations in progress at different levels of detail.
 * **Text User-Interface (TUI)**: A user interface assembled from ASCII characters (similar to the QB IDE).
 * **Graphical User-Interface (GUI)**: A windows-style user interface (buttons, menus, scroll bars, etc.).